Christmas in the Regency and Victorian Eras

-I get a lot of questions about Christmas traditions in the Regency, so I thought I would work up an article about it.
+I get a lot of questions about Christmas in the Regency, so I thought I would work up an article about historical traditions.
 If you have a question I haven’t answered here, shoot me an email at [email protected] and we’ll see if we can figure it out! :-)

 I love to decorate my tree with historic themed decorations and people ask if there were Christmas trees in the Regency period.
 The answer is both yes and no. It was not an English custom, but one of the German states.
 Queen Charlotte, hailing from the German duchy of Mecklenburg-Strelitz, reputedly introduced the custom.
 John Watkins describes the Royal Christmas celebrations in his biography of the queen, including this bit about the year 1800.